davidjohnbaker1/computational_models_of_music_perception_lecture/README.md

 # Computational Models of Music Perception

-This repository contains materials for an N part lecture on the topic of computational models of music perception and cognition.
+This repository contains materials for an 3 part lecture on the topic of computational models of music perception and cognition.
-The lectures are broken down into the following sections that can be put together given the level of the students
+The lectures are broken down into the following sections that can be put together given the level of the students:

 * What are computational models of music?
 Why do we need them?
 (45 minutes, undergrad)
-* Hands on Activity (mixed review)
+* Hands on Activity (30 minutes)
 * History of computational models of music perception (45 minutes, graduate)

 The level of the course is aimed at upper level undergraduate and graduate students.